Criminal Justice Study Abroad Program

 Atlanta We will begin with mandatory pre-departure orientation where the program will be discussed at length.
 The first week of courses will be held at GSU prior to departure.

-Trinidad During Week 2, students will continue coursework, engage in service learning activities and site visits, and explore the island of Tobago.
+Trinidad During Week 2, students will continue coursework, engage in service learning activities and site visits, and explore the island of Trinidad.

 Tobago During Week 3, students will explore the island of Tobago and make final presentations.